-The Williams Act was enacted in 1968 in response to a series of hostile takeovers from large companies, which posed a risk to shareholders and company executives.
-The corporate raiders made tender offers to the stocks they owned in a target company by giving short timelines.
-Such types of hostile takeovers disadvantaged shareholders who were forced to surrender their stockholding under unreasonable time pressure.
+The Williams Act was enacted in 1968 in response to a series of hostile takeovers by large companies, which posed a risk to shareholders and company executives.
+The corporate raiders made tender offers for the stocks of target companies, giving very short timelines for acceptance.
+Such types of hostile takeovers disadvantaged shareholders who were forced to make decisions about their stockholding under unreasonable time pressure.

-Tender offers represent a proposal to buy shares of another company for cash or other consideration.
+Tender offers represent a proposal to buy shares of a company for cash or other consideration.
 Acquiring companies abused cash tender offers, attracting regulation by the US Congress.

 Enactment of the Williams Act